 MSF uses ready-to-use food to treat malnutrition.
 These ready-to-use foods contain fortified milk powder and deliver all the nutrients that a malnourished child needs to reverse deficiencies and gain weight.
 With a long shelf-life and requiring no preparation, these nutritional products can be used in all kinds of settings and allow patients to be treated at home, unless they are suffering severe complications.
 In situations where malnutrition is likely to become severe, MSF takes a preventive approach, distributing nutritional supplements to at-risk children to prevent their condition from deteriorating further.

-MSF admitted 81,300 severely malnourished children to inpatient feeding programmes and 224,000 malnourished children to inpatient or outpatient feeding programmes in 2017.
+MSF admitted 76,400 malnourished children to inpatient feeding programmes and registered 109,300 admissions to outpatient feeding programmes in 2019.